MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Create example objects

-Your `dev_role` has the default system level permissions and needs object specific privileges.
+Your `dev_role` has the default system-level permissions and needs object specific privileges.
 RBAC allows you to apply granular privileges to objects in the SQL hierarchy.
 Let's create some example objects in the system and determine what privileges the role needs.

-1. In your `psql` terminal, create a new example cluster to avoid impacting other environments.
+1. In your `psql` terminal, create a new example cluster to avoid impacting other environments:

    ```sql
    CREATE CLUSTER dev_cluster REPLICAS (devr1 (SIZE = '3xsmall'));
    ```

-1. Change into the example cluster.
+1. Change into the example cluster:

    ```sql
    SET CLUSTER TO dev_cluster;
    ```

-1. Create a new database, schema, and table.
+1. Create a new database, schema, and table:

    ```sql
    CREATE DATABASE dev_db;